dengzeyu/Share/Install_CASM_docker.md

 - `CASM` source code is in `/app/CASMcode` and `Miniconda` is installed in `/opt/conda`
 - The Dockerfile below will install `Ubuntu 20.04`, `Miniconda 3`, and `CASM`
 ## Configure CASM configuration for development
-- You can continue development of `CASM` from my DockerHub channel
+- You can continue your development of `CASM` based on the version on my DockerHub channel
 ```dockerfile
 # syntax=docker/dockerfile:1
 FROM dengzeyu/casm_0.3:latest